kaidez/kaidez.com/README.md

 kaidez.com really only has one hard runtime dependency: PHP.
 This is because the contact form at the bottom of all the site pages sends runs a POST action to the server that 1) process the form content for server-side validation, and 2) sends the form content out in an email to the site's webmaster.

 If the form is removed, kaidez.com can run on any web server setup that can proper serve out .html, .css, .js and image files.
-Apache, IIS, Nginx, etc.
+Apache, IIS, nginx, etc.